[ Home ] [ Calendar ] [ Regular ] [ Special ] [ FeedBack ] [ Links ]

 Shops

-International Folk Rhythms in Chicago, IL (telephone: 847-564-2880) sells records, CD's, cassettes, videos of Balkan and International folk music and dance, books, opanci and other costume items.
+International Folk Rhythms in Northbrook, IL (telephone: 847-564-2880) sells music, videos of Balkan and International folk music and dance, books, opanci and other costume items.
+Her website lists some of the items available, but you must call to order items.

 Northwest Folk Dancers, Inc., (NFDI) puts out a monthly newsletter.
 Articles about folklore and folkdance notables.
 Lots of information about dancing in Oregon and Washington.